john-french/distributed-systems-labs-soln/dataBindingLab/README.md

     import javax.xml.bind.annotation.XmlRootElement;
     import javax.xml.bind.annotation.XmlType;
     ```
 - JAXB gives us control over how the data is marshalled using annotations.
-Try this out by adding the following annotations at the relevant places in the `Book` class:
+Full details on the available JAXB annoations are available in the [user's guide](https://javaee.github.io/jaxb-v2/doc/user-guide/release-documentation.html#users-guide).
+Try out some annotations by adding them at the relevant places in the `Book` class:
     ```
     @XmlRootElement(name = "book")
     // Optionally, can also define the order in which the fields are written